U.S. Versus International Stock Allocation

 How do the ACTUAL #’s shake out?

-It turns out that U.S. GDP as a percentage of world GDP is approximately only 23%.
+U.S. GDP as a percentage of world GDP is approximately only 24%.
 This number would indicate that perhaps the reverse allocation 20% U.S./80% international would be more appropriate than the opposite.

-On top of that, the percentage of U.S. GDP versus the world GDP is only declining every year.
+On top of that, the percentage of U.S. GDP versus the world GDP is declining almost every year.

 Check out this graph from Google Public data that shows U.S. versus world GDP numbers over the last 50 years: